GA-VA – Hurricane Helene, Updated 3/24/25

 Use extreme caution when walking along roads.

-352.9 to 374.2*Indian Grave Gap to Hughes Gap, including Cherry Gap Shelter (which was destroyed)*No – hikers should plan to skip around this section.
+352.9 to 374.2*Indian Grave Gap to Hughes Gap, including Cherry Gap Shelter (which was destroyed)*Hikers should plan to use the Iron Mountain detour around this section.

 SEE A MAP